By Tim Lambert

 This is not true.
 You could kill or seriously injure somebody if you hit him or her with a wooden mallet.
 There is no evidence that a barber-surgeon hit people over the head with a mallet.
 Detailed instructions for barber-surgeons survive but there is no mention of such a procedure.

 Walter Raleigh introduced smoking and potatoes into England

-  The Spanish learnt to smoke tobacco from indigenous people.
+The Spanish learned to smoke tobacco from indigenous people.
 It is believed that English sailors adopted the habit about 1564 (Walter Raleigh was born in 1552).
 At any rate smoking tobacco in clay pipes was already quite common in England by the time Walter Raleigh was an adult.
 There is also no evidence that Raleigh introduced potatoes into England.
 Potatoes are native to South America.
 The Spanish took them to Europe.
 From Spain potatoes spread to England and Ireland.

 When the Tudors ate meat at feasts they threw the bones onto the floor for dogs to eat

-  In the 16th century such behavior was unacceptable.
-In the 16th century dogs were not allowed at feasts and when you ate meat you placed the bones in a special dish.
+In the 16th century, such behavior was unacceptable.
+In the 16th century, dogs were not allowed at feasts and when you ate meat you placed the bones in a special dish.

 Witches were burned

 This is partly true.
 In England and its colonies in North America witches were normally hanged.
 However, they were burned in Scotland and the rest of Europe.

 Matthew Hopkins the ‘Witchfinder General’ was accused of being a witch, tried, and executed